-With the aim of solving the transversal maxillary discrepancy, a rapid palatal expander was banded on second upper deciduous molar and bonded on upper decidous canine.
+With the aim of solving the transversal maxillary discrepancy, a rapid palatal expander was banded on second upper deciduous molar and bonded on upper deciduous canine.

-Img.
-6 – A new X-Ray was done, in order to match decidous root status.
+A new X-ray was done, in order to match deciduous root status.

-Img.
-7 – 3 years later, at the end of mixed dentition, begins the second phase of the orthodontic treatment.
+3 years later, at the end of mixed dentition, begins the second phase of the orthodontic treatment.
 The purpose was to shift upper right canine in substitution of missing upper right lateral incisor and move carefully upper left deciduous canine in substitution of upper left lateral incisor.
 Furthermore, both upper first cuspid will replace permanent cuspid.
-As well, decidous central lower incisors and second lower left molar will be maintained.
+As well, deciduous central lower incisors and second lower left molar will be maintained.

-Img.
-9 – Debonding on polishing after ortho therapy.
-No prep semindirect resin buildup were planned, using Prefabricated shell (EGR, Esthetic Guided Restoration)
+Debonding on polishing after orthodontic treatment.
+No prep semi-indirect resin build-ups were planned, using Prefabricated shell (EGR, Esthetic Guided Restoration).

 3 years follow up.
-No periodontal pathological probing was found on 6.3.
+No periodontal pathological probing was found on 63.
 Despite recommendations, the patient did not bleach the upper right cuspid moved in lateral position.

-As reported in this case, maintaining decidous teeth in cases with dental agency could be one of the treatment option.
+As reported in this case, maintaining deciduous teeth in cases with dental agency could be one of the treatment option.
 Especially in young patients it could probably be the best choice.
 It allows to give a pleasant smile in adolescent patients without fixed or removable prosthetic solutions.
-Furthermore, it doesnt keep us form any change in the future.
+Furthermore, it doesn’’t keep us form any change in the future.